Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Building an initial pilot

 We can draw a parallel with a popular machine-learning ensemble meta-algorithm: bootstrap aggregating, also called bagging \cite{GB}.
-Bagging consists of fitting several (weak) models to sampled versions of the original training dataset (bootstrap) and combining them by averaging the outputs of the models during the testing phase (aggregation).
-This procedure is known for improving model performance, as it decreases the variance of the model, without increasing the squared-bias.
-In our case, the bootstrap samples can be materialized by the numerous noisy similarity matrices $Y_i$ on which (weak) models $f_{\Theta_i}(.)$ are trained in an unsupervised manner.
+Bagging consists of fitting several (``weak'' in some sense) models to sampled versions of the original training dataset (bootstrap) and combining them by averaging the outputs of the models during the testing phase (aggregation).
+This procedure is known to improve model performance, as it decreases the variance of the model, without increasing the squared-bias.
+In our case, the bootstrap samples can be materialized by the numerous noisy blocks of similar patches $Y_i$ on which (weak) models $f_{\Theta_i}(.)$ are trained in an unsupervised manner.
 Combining pixel estimates by aggregation enables to significantly reduce the variance while keeping the squared-bias unchanged.